-Experience related to typhoons and storm surges:
+Experience related to typhoons and storm surges :

-Negati ve experience s from typho on and storr n surge Mark Q3 Did Mangkh ut cause any damages to ye our residence ?
-If yes, please briefly state the extent of damage: Based on the description given by the respondent, assess the damage of residence given by Manghkut.
-(Require a Severe Damage a long period of time and No damage large su m money for repairing) 0 1 2 3 4 5 /5 Q4 iences, have yo - fe being threa atened by Manghlut?
-Based on the description given by the r espondent, as sess the exter nt of psychological - ndent received - e was unthreate eel no threats a - Life was threatened (severe psychological drawbacks) I /5 0 1 2 3 4 5
+Negati ve experience s from typho on and storr n surge Mark Q3 Q3 Did Mangkhut cause any damages to your residence?
+If yes, please briefly state the extent of damage: Based on the description given by the r espondent, as sess the dam age of residence given by Manghkut.
+Severe Damage No damage a long period of time and Im money for repairing) ] /5 0 1 2 3 4 5 Q4 Q4 According to your experiences, have you felt your life being threatened by Manghlut?
+If yes, please state the experiences briefly.
+Based on the description given by the r espondent, as sess the exter nt of psychological drawbacks th at the respo ndent received as a result of Manghkut. e was unthreate eel no threats a Life was threatened (severe psychological drawbacks) 1.5 l I /5 0 1 2 3 4 5